codespaces-contrib/save-june/README.md

 There are several challenges with this model.
 In particular:

 1. As before, while this simplifies setup, there are not a lot of features today since we're still getting going on the concept.

-1. You end up referencing the features in devcontainer.json rather than in the Dockerfile or Docker Compose file like you would expect.

 1. As before, you would not get the same environment doing a straight `docker-compose up` as you would using the Remote - Containers to spin up the environment.
 This could in concept drive you to do it via a dev container CLI, but the public CLI provides no "exec" model to allow this.
 But all of this would need to be addressed for this model to be adopted, and its clearer here that this would be needed.